 How Drug Tests Work

 Depending on the state or workplace policies, employees may need to take a drug test before employment.
 The tests may also be conducted regularly in the workplace.
 According to the experts from DrugTestCity.com, there are different types of drug tests and all of them work in different ways.
-They include sweat drug tests, blood drug tests, hair drug tests, and breathe tests for alcohol.
+They include sweat drug tests, blood drug tests, hair drug tests, and breath tests for alcohol.
 For more information on what tests are available, try searching for “drug testing near me“.

 Here are a few drug test options that employers may use: